Client Guide

 These require me to unplug from everything else and focus exclusively on one project for a substantial amount of time.
 Reviewing and turning drafts of long or complex contracts.
 Grappling with new developments in law or regulation.
 Researching a specific question of law.
 Writing a concise statement of high-level advice or strategy.

 Most deep tasks take an hour to an hour and a half, but I’ll spend three or more locked in without a break on heavy work.
-Often, the more hours I can spend in a row, the fewer hours overall the task takes.
+Often, the more hours I can spend in a row, the fewer hours overall a task takes.

 Appointments